ustc-flicar/ustc-robot.github.io/pages/contact.md

 title               : "Contact"
 meta_title          : "Contact and use our contact form" subheadline         : "Contact Form" teaser              : "Hello!
-I'm Ziming Wang, the Author of the website, Nice to meet you!" permalink           : "/contact/" header              : no
+I'm Ziming Wang, the Author of the website and dataset, Nice to meet you!" permalink           : "/contact/" header              : no
 ---